resolute/dbt-models-media-template/README.md

 ----
 ## Tests

-### check_delimeter_count:
+### check_delimiter_count:
-Counts the number of delimeters for values in a column and if any number is returned, other than the user-specified number, the test fails and returns the failed rows.
+Counts the number of delimiters for values in a column and if any number is returned, other than the user-specified number, the test fails and returns the failed rows.
-By default, the delimeter character counted in test is an underscore "_".
+By default, the delimiter character counted in test is an underscore "_".

 Usage: